MartSpeed/codingBYanthony-portfolio/README.md

 # codingBYanthony
 <p>
 Hello my name is John Anthony.
-The goal of this current project is to create my portolfio website.
-Publish my site using github pages as a first start and adding my 5 projects to the site to view.
-The first of these projects, I am going to build a Delta clone.
-I have always loved planes, traveling and what better way to test my skills than to use a popular airline.
-I hope you enjoy what you see.
+The goal of this project is to create my portfolio, but more importantly find my portfolio style.
+I plan to publish my site using github pages and adding 5 projects to the site to view.
+The first project goal is to build a Delta.com website clone.
+I have always loved planes & traveling and what better way to test my skills than to use a popular airline.
+I hope you enjoy my experiences.
 </p>

 ## FONTS
-1. Permanent Marker HTML & CSS for header/footer
 ```
 <link rel="preconnect" href="https://fonts.googleapis.com">
 <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin>